The leading cause of death for women in the United States is heart disease, accounting for about 1 in every 5 female deaths.

 Prevention is Key to Managing Heart Disease

-About 1 in 5 women age 20 and older (6.2%) have coronary artery disease – the most common type of heart disease.
-The CDC recommends to manage these things:
+About 1 in 5 women age 20 and older (6.2%) have coronary artery disease - the most common type of heart disease.
+The CDC recommends managing these things:

 - Blood pressure.
 Know your numbers.
 High blood pressure has no physical symptoms.
 If you have high blood pressure, discuss actions you can take to lower it with your provider, some can be medication, but others can be simple changes to your daily routine.